 Share which women of the Bible are, or could be, biblical mentors in your life.
 Not sure.
 Click here for an article that will help you get to know some more women of the Bible.
 You can also use a search engine or the index of your Bible and look up the women listed at the beginning of this blog post.

-If you prefer to name a woman who is not in the Bible that influences your life, please don’t hesitate to share that too.
+If you prefer to name a woman who is not in the Bible that influences your life, please don’t hesitate to tell us about her too.